krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/README.md

-This is a Helm chart for deploying the Azure DevOps Provider KOG Blueprint.
+This is a Helm chart for deploying the Azure DevOps Provider KOG.
 It acts as a umbrella chart and it includes all the other blueprints:
 - azuredevops-provider-kog-gitrepository-blueprint
 - azuredevops-provider-kog-pipeline-blueprint